sonbachmi/NgAnonymize/README.md

  - Container project presents the project homepage, with demo and documentation

- - Library project resides in independent directory `/projects/ng-anonymize/`.
-Run `ng build ng-anonymize --prod` to build as publishable NPM module.
+ - Library project resides in independent directory `/projects/ng-anonymize/`, publishable as NPM module.
+You can contribute to the source code here.

 ## Todos
 - [ ] More anonymization methods